Ear2Earth User Guide

 1.2 Playback Menu

-The playback menu is represented by all options within the top menu's right area.
+The playback menu is represented by all options within the top menu's mid-area.
 Users can play tracks, pause/stop tracks, and modify the BPM.

 1.3 Sound Module Selection